 Software Solves the Problem For You

-In Path, we provide a financial planning experience that handles all the complicated trade-offs between claiming your Social Security benefits at different ages.
+In our automated financial planning, our advice engine handles all the complicated trade-offs between claiming your Social Security benefits at different ages.
 Then it automatically sets the optimal Social Security claim age considering your particular retirement goals.
-Path works whether you are a Social Security skeptic or a true believer, since you can have it play as large or as small a role in your retirement as you choose.
+Our automated financial planning works whether you are a Social Security skeptic or a true believer, since you can have it play as large or as small a role in your retirement as you choose.
 And you can have it all in a free app on your mobile phone!
-While we can’t guarantee that Path will make you richer, we can say with complete confidence it will at least make your life easier.
+While we can’t guarantee that our financial planning experience will make you richer, we can say with complete confidence it will at least make your life easier.

 Path uses your current income and national averages on how income changes over the working life to project your salary history.
 Path also assumes caps and bend-points on social security benefits are adjusted by projected inflation (2% as of February 2017).
 The projection also assumes an Average Wage Index (AWI) of 0.58% per year higher than inflation into the future.
 The AWI is the inflation measure used by the Social Security Administration to correct past annual paychecks.
 For someone born after 1960, the full retirement age is 67 year old.
 Also, the effects of claiming earlier or delaying are slightly different: the benefit if you claim at age 62 is 70% of the full retirement age benefit and the benefit if you delay claiming to age 70 is 124% of the full age benefit.